 To contain costs, it is important to understand the factors that drive costs.
-Table 1 provides a break out of costs by project type, location and cost component.
+Table 1 provides a break-out of costs by project type, location and cost component.

 - New construction with tax credits in the Twin Cities metro area is the most expensive type of project, while rehabilitation without tax credits in Greater Minnesota is the least expensive. - Not surprisingly, construction accounts for the clear majority of costs in new construction projects, while construction and acquisition costs are both key cost drivers of rehabilitation projects.
-Addressing these costs will have the largest impact in reducing or containing TDCs. - While soft costs (non-construction costs) account for a smaller share of TDC (15 percent to 24 percent), they should be a key focus of cost containment strategies.
-Reducing construction costs can affect the quality, durability, and energy efficiency of the housing; and reducing acquisition costs can affect location efficiency.
-While soft costs are a necessary component of a housing development, eliminating inefficiencies in these costs will not affect the quality of the housing. - Low-Income Housing Tax Credits (LIHTC) appear to add six to seven percentage points to the share of TDC attributable to soft costs, likely due to the added complexity and cost of putting together and financing a tax credit deal.
-For developments without tax credits, soft costs account for 15 to 17 percent of TDC.
+Addressing these costs will have the largest impact in reducing or containing TDCs. - While soft costs (non-construction/non-acquisition costs) account for a smaller share of TDC (14 percent to 24 percent), they should be a focus of cost containment strategies.
+Reducing construction costs can affect the quality, durability and energy efficiency of the housing, and reducing acquisition costs can affect location efficiency.
+While soft costs are a necessary component of a housing development, eliminating inefficiencies in these costs will not affect the quality of the housing.
+The complexity of financing affordable housing adds to the soft costs. - Low-Income Housing Tax Credits (LIHTC) appear to add about seven percentage points to the share of TDC attributable to soft costs, likely due to the added complexity and cost of putting together and financing a tax credit deal.
+For developments without tax credits, soft costs account for 14 to 17 percent of TDC.
 That percentage jumps to 21 to 24 percent for developments with tax credits.

-Table 1: Share of TDC by Project Type, Location and Cost Component

-Developments Completed between 2003 and 2020 (Adjusted for Construction Inflation, 2021 Dollars)
+Table 1: Share of TDC by Project and Credit Type and Location for Developments Completed between 2003 and 2021 (Adjusted for Residential Development Inflation, 2022 Dollars)

-Share of TDC Avg.
-TDC per Unit Construc- tion Acquisi- tion Soft N New Const.
-LIHTC Metro \$294,378 69% 7% 24% 91 New Const.
-No-LIHTC Metro \$234,741 73% 10% 17% 20 New Const.
-LITHC Greater MN \$242,804 73% 5% 22% 64 New Const.
-No-LIHTC Greater MN \$211,660 78% 7% 15% 17 Rehab LIHTC Metro \$233,172 35% 42% 23% 42 Rehab No-LIHTC Metro \$160,906 44% 41% 15% 26 Rehab LITHC Greater MN \$145,434 42% 36% 21% 40 Rehab No-LIHTC Greater MN \$101,665 42% 42% 16% 21
+Share of TDC Average TDC per Unit Construc- tion Acquisi- tion Soft N New Const.
+LIHTC Metro \$339,000 69% 7% 24% 105 New Const.
+No-LIHTC Metro \$276,000 73% 10% 17% 21 New Const.
+LIHTC Greater MN \$276,000 74% 5% 21% 72 New Const.
+No-LIHTC Greater MN \$245,000 78% 7% 15% 17 Rehab LIHTC Metro \$274,000 36% 41% 23% 46 Rehab No-LIHTC Metro \$175,000 39% 47% 14% 31 Rehab LIHTC Greater MN \$167,000 42% 37% 21% 43 Rehab No-LIHTC Greater MN \$123,000 43% 41% 17% 25